INCEPTdk/adaptr/joss_paper/paper.md

 The `adaptr` R package [@rcore] focuses on multi-arm adaptive clinical trials using adaptive stopping, arm dropping and/or response-adaptive randomisation [@pallmann2018; @viele2020a].
-Many realistic trial designs are supported by the built-in functions and more advanced designs can be simulated with user-defined functions.
+Many realistic trial designs are supported by the built-in functions and more advanced trial designs can be simulated with user-defined functions.

 **Table 1** gives an overview of the functionality of `adaptr`: